The dynamic generalized covariance measure for conditional independence testing with nonstationary time series: Distribution-Uniform Theory

 Note that the causal representations in this paper use sequences of iid random vectors, whereas the causal representations in \textcite{seq_gauss_approx2022} use sequences of iid $\mathrm{Unif}[0,1]$ random variables.
 The same arguments used in \textcite{seq_gauss_approx2022} can be applied when using our formulation of the causal representations with iid random vectors.
 The only reason we write the causal representations in this way is for the sake of clarity.

 In fact, standard results in probability theory imply that the causal representations based on measurable functions of sequences of iid $\mathrm{Unif}[0,1]$ random variables as in \textcite{seq_gauss_approx2022} are already sufficiently general.
 For example, see \textcite{kallenberg_FOMP_ed3} Lemma 4.21, Lemma 4.22, and the surrounding discussion.
-More specifically, the causal representations with sequences of iid $\mathrm{Unif}[0,1]$ random variables can express the causal representations with sequences of random vectors by including compositions with additional measurable functions for (1) replicating each of the iid $\mathrm{Unif}[0,1]$ random variables, and (2) inverse sampling via products of conditional distributions; see Section 2.5 of \textcite{book_sim_MC_rubinstein_kroese} on random vector generation.
+More specifically, the causal representations with sequences of iid $\mathrm{Unif}[0,1]$ random variables can express the causal representations with sequences of random vectors by including compositions with additional measurable functions for replicating each of the iid $\mathrm{Unif}[0,1]$ random variables and for doing Rosenblatt transformations as in Section 4 of \textcite{wu_mielniczuk_2010} (i.e.\ procedurally generating the random vector using the corresponding conditional quantile functions).

 Next, we define our measure of temporal dependence for the process.
 For the following definition, let $(\tilde{\eta}_t)_{t\in\mathbb{Z}}$ be an iid copy of $(\eta_t)_{t\in\mathbb{Z}}$ and denote

 to be $\mathcal{H}_t$ with the $j$-th input in the past $\eta_{t-j}$ replaced with the iid copy $\tilde{\eta}_{t-j}$.